-What will happen at each weekend of Climate Assembly UK?
+What happened at each weekend of Climate Assembly UK?

-Climate Assembly UK is taking place over four weekends in Birmingham from late January 2020 to late March 2020, and a further three online weekends from April to May 2020 following the UK's coronavirus outbreak.
+Climate Assembly UK took place over three weekends in Birmingham from January to late March 2020, and a further three online weekends from April to May 2020 following the UK's coronavirus outbreak.
 The 108 assembly members came from all walks of life.
-They will hear evidence from a broad range of stakeholders and researchers and then discuss the issues in depth with other members - including those with very different views to their own.
-The assembly will reach conclusions on what the UK should do to reach net zero emissions by 2050, and how it should do it.
+They heard evidence from a broad range of stakeholders and researchers and then discussed the issues in depth with other members - including those with very different views to their own.
+The assembly then reached conclusions on what the UK should do to reach net zero emissions by 2050, and how it should do it.

 On the first weekend, the whole assembly met together for an introduction to climate change.
-For most of weekends two and three, the assembly will break into groups to enable in-depth discussion of specific topics.
+For most of weekends two and three, the assembly broke into groups to enable in-depth discussion of specific topics.
 These will focus on different ways in which we use energy, land and materials.
-For the final weekend, the assembly will join together again to consider a final set of issues the Assembly addressed, including coronavirus and negative emissions technologies, were discussed over three online weekends.
+The final set of issues the Assembly addressed, including coronavirus and negative emissions technologies, were discussed over three online weekends.

 To view footage of the Assembly, and read transcripts and speakers' presentations click through to each weekend.